Disney World Packing List & What to Wear – List, Tips, Printable PDF

 One great company is Blenders Eyewear.
 They offer polarized sunglasses and ‘knock off' polarized options for a reasonable price.
 Shop for sunglasses here.

 Beyond these suggestions, clothing really is a personal preference.
-When you are deciding what to pack for Walt Disney World, keep these simple packing guidelines in mind.
+When you are deciding what to pack for Walt Disney World, keep these tips in mind!

-• Just make sure to follow the rules on the Walt Disney World official dress page.
-Wear shoes at all times and do not show clothing or tattoos inappropriate content.
+• Make sure to follow the rules on the Walt Disney World official dress page.
+Wear shoes at all times and do not show clothing or tattoos inappropriate content, etc. You can see the Walt Disney World dress rules here

 When it comes to style, some of us ladies don't like to sacrifice our style to be comfortable.
 But we also don't want to show up and be uncomfortable all day!
 Here are some tips from our editor on how to be fashionable yet reasonable for a day at the parks: